rizkyhaksono/pemrograman-lanjut/README.md

 2. Open the project in your favorite IDE
 3. Run the `Main.java` file in the `src/com/rizky` folder
 4. Follow the instructions
-5. Enjoy! 👍
-6. If you have any questions, feel free to contact me at [rizkyhaksono](mailto:mailto:mrizkyhaksono@gmail.com)
+5. If you have any questions, feel free to contact me at [rizkyhaksono](mailto:mailto:mrizkyhaksono@gmail.com)

 ## Assignments